Advanced Product Design Engineering & Manufacturing MSc

 What you will study

 This programme is structured to provide you with the latest developments in this still-evolving discipline of digital product development.
-It focuses on providing you with hands-on experience of the latest computing applications throughout the entire product development cycle, from simple 3D modelling techniques to an extended capability of 3D laser scanning to generate complex Class A surfaces.
+It gives you with hands-on experience of the latest computing applications throughout the entire product development cycle, from simple 3D modelling techniques to an extended capability of 3D laser scanning to generate complex Class A surfaces.

 CAE 3D printing

-Students also gain practical and theoretical knowledge of analytical design tools to assist the product validation process by applying advanced mechanism design simulation and finite elements analysis techniques.
-Additionally, examines the importance of advanced manufacturing techniques and the methods used to integrate Computer Aided Manufacturing CAM with computer numerical control, 3D printing technologies into product data management PDM.
+You will gain practical and theoretical knowledge of analytical design tools to assist the product validation process by applying advanced mechanism design simulation and finite elements analysis techniques.
+Additionally, you will examine the importance of advanced manufacturing techniques and the methods used to integrate Computer Aided Manufacturing CAM with computer numerical control, 3D printing technologies into product data management PDM.

-Students will be required to pass every module to then go on placement.
+You will be required to pass every module to then go on placement.
 It is the responsibility of individual students to find a suitable paid placement.
-Students will be supported by our dedicated placement team in securing this opportunity.
+You will be supported by our dedicated placement team in securing this opportunity.

 Modules